jtimlin/picagram/README.md

 The ShareModal.js component facilitates content sharing by providing users with a convenient way to share content across various platforms.

+### `ConfirmationModal.js`

+The "ConfirmationModal.js" component is a key element for confirming deletions of comments and posts, ensuring that users don't delete their comments or posts by accident.

 [⏫ contents](#contents)

 ## Contexts/ Hooks